void

 Background

 was a distinguished British scientist in physics and chemistry, also known for his research into colour blindness, which he suffered from.
 Daltonism has even become a byword for it in some languages, notably French and Spanish.
-It has also become a synonym in many more, amongst them Czech and English.
+It has also become a synonym in many more, among them Czech and English.
 Dalton spent almost his entire life in Manchester.

 Quote(s) from the novel